-This forecast used data through the second quarter of 2016 for personal income and gross state product, and through the third quarter of 2016 for employment.
-Personal income data for Q1 2016 was revised higher by 1.1%, and the new data for Q2 2016 was 1.7% above our September forecast value.
-Employment data had no revisions, and the new data for Q3 2016 were just 0.3% below our September forecast.
+This forecast used data through the third quarter of 2016 for personal income and gross state product, and through the fourth quarter of 2016 for employment.
+Personal income data for Q2 2016 was revised higher by 0.4%, and the new data for Q3 2016 was also 0.4% above our December forecast value.
+Employment data had no revisions, and the new data for Q3 2016 were just 0.1% above our December forecast.

 During the recovery from the Great Recession, Indiana’s personal income growth rate was mostly on par or stronger than the national rate.
 However, from 2013:3 to 2015:4, Indiana’s average personal income growth rate lagged behind the nation’s rate each quarter.
-Indiana fell sharply behind the nation in 2014:1, but rebounded to be 0.2 percentage points ahead of the nation’s 3.6% Q1 2016 growth rate.
-Indiana’s 3.3% growth rate for Q2 2016 was once again slightly lower than the nation’s 3.4% growth rate.
+Indiana fell sharply behind the nation in 2014:1, but rebounded to be 0.3 percentage points ahead of the nation’s 3.6% Q1 2016 growth rate.
+Indiana’s 3.8% and 4.2% growth rates for Q2 and Q3 of 2016 were both above the nation’s respective 3.4% and 3.6% growth rates.

-We expect income growth over the remainder of the forecast period to be slightly higher than our September forecast.
-A peak quarterly growth rate of 4.9% is forecasted for all quarters of 2018.
-Over the full span of the forecast period, (2016:3-2019:4) Indiana is expected to have stronger average annual growth rates than the U.S (4.7% versus 4.6%).
+We expect income growth over the remainder of the forecast period to be slightly lower than our December forecast.
+A peak quarterly growth rate of 4.7% is forecasted for Q1 of 2017 and Q4 of 2018.
+Over the full span of the forecast period, (2016:4-2019:4) Indiana is expected to have stronger average annual growth rates than the U.S (4.5% versus 4.4%).

 After averaging strong quarterly job growth of 12,600 from Q1 2015 to Q1 2016, the state experienced a dip in quarterly employment growth (as we anticipated) to only 1,800 jobs in 2016:2.
-Growth is predicted to rebound over the remainder of the year, with 9,100 jobs created in Q4 2016.
-Over the full forecast period, job growth is expected to stabilize, but Indiana is still predicted to average job creation of 33,900 annually.
+Growth rebounded over the remainder of the year, with 11,500 jobs created in Q4 2016.
+Over the full forecast period, job growth is expected to peak then slowly decline, but Indiana is still predicted to average job creation of 31,500 annually.

 Total establishment employment growth peaked in 2015.
 We expect a slight increase in 2017 and then slowly decelerating growth in the remaining forecast years.
 Manufacturing employment growth has a different trend with dramatic growth in 2014 followed by significant deceleration.
-Growth falls to below zero for 2016, 2018, and 2019.
+Growth fell to below zero for 2016, and after a rebound this year is expected to return to negative territory for 2018 and 2019.

-For most of 2015 both personal income growth and payroll employment growth were below the U.S. quarterly rates.
 Personal income growth is expected to outpace the U.S. quarterly rates from 2017 to 2019, but quarterly employment growth for Indiana is forecasted to be slightly less than the nation for the remainder of the forecast period.
-Manufacturing is expected to experience annual job losses in 2018 and 2019, but in the next year, all sectors except for fabricated metals are expected to have employment growth.
+Manufacturing experienced annual job losses in 2016 and is expected to sustain annual job losses again in 2018 and 2019.
+However, in the next year, all sectors except for fabricated metals are expected to have employment growth.